16parmindersingh/Data-Analytics-Portfolio/Vrinda-Store-Sales-Analysis/README.md

 ---

 Thank you for checking out my project!
-I’m excited to continue enhancing my data analytics skills and applying them to real-world business challenges.
+I’m excited to continue enhancing my MIS skills and applying them to real-world business challenges.